Olamide Zaccheaus Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Season Stats

-- Zaccheaus has put together a 172-yard season so far (21.5 yards per game) with three touchdowns, reeling in 13 passes on 22 targets.
+- This season Zaccheaus has 13 catches (on 22 targets) for 172 yards and three touchdowns, averaging 21.5 yards per game.

-- Zaccheaus has been the target of 22 of his team's 304 passing attempts this season, or 7.2% of the target share.
+- Zaccheaus has been the target of 7.2% (22 total) of his team's 304 passing attempts this season.

 - Zaccheaus has seen the ball thrown his way four times in the red zone this season, 9.1% of his team's 44 red zone pass attempts.